 Transferring personal data between the UK and other countries

 When receiving data from the EU/EEA, you need to map data flows with EU partners and put alternative arrangements in place – most commonly being Standard Contractual Clauses being put in place, so that you can continue to receive personal data from EU providers.

 Servers should be located here in the UK.

 Hiring staff outside and in the UK

-After 1st January 2021, the UK will move to a points-based immigration system – this will not apply to EU citizens already living in the UK prior to 31st December 2021 who will be able to apply for EU settlement status any time before 30th June 2021.
-You may direct employees to the EU settlement Scheme if you wish.
+Following 1st January 2021, the UK has now moved to a points-based immigration system – this will not apply to EU citizens who were already living in the UK prior to 31st December 2021 who will be able to apply for EU settlement status any time before 30th June 2021.
+You may direct employees to the EU Settlement Scheme if you wish.

-Anyone you wish to employ after 1st January 2021 from the EU (who doesn’t already have EU settlement status), will need to apply under the new points-based immigration system in order to start work for your business/organisation.
+Anyone you wish to employ following 1st January 2021 from the EU (who doesn’t already have EU settlement status), will need to apply under the new points-based immigration system in order to start work for your business/organisation.
 They will need to be sponsored, so you should ensure that you are a Home Office Licenced visa sponsor.
-If you wish to sponsor migrants and you aren’t a licenced sponsor already, you can (and should) register now to recruit through the skilled worker scheme from January 2021 – the process takes approximately 8 weeks.
+If you wish to sponsor migrants in 2021 and beyond and you aren’t a licenced sponsor already, you can (and should) register to recruit through the skilled worker scheme – the process takes approximately 8 weeks.
 Licences are valid for 4 years if you’re successful.

 Whilst this new system will entail new requirements (job, salary, language), which may affect your ability to employ people from the EU, you will be able to recruit skilled workers globally.
 Irish citizens will be treated the same as UK citizens and thus unaffected by the new rules.